 Foreign exchange markets have recently been volatile, and we expect foreign exchange markets to continue to be volatile over the near term.
 The vast majority of our foreign currency risk is related to the Australian dollar which is the functional currency of CCAL.
-CCAL represented 4% of our consolidated net revenues and 5% of our operating income for the three months ended March 31, 2014.
-Over the past year, the Australian dollar has decreased approximately 11% in value compared to the U.S. dollar.
-We believe the risk related to our financial instruments (exclusive of inter-company financing deemed a long-term investment) denominated in Australian dollars should not be material to our financial condition.
-A hypothetical increase or decrease of 25% in the Australian dollar to U.S. dollar exchange rate would increase or decrease the fair value of our Australian dollar denominated financial instruments by approximately \$8 million.
+CCAL represented 4% of our consolidated net revenues and 5% of our operating income for the six months ended June 30, 2014.
+See "Item 2.
+MD&A-Comparison of Operating Segments" for a discussion of the change in the Australian dollar to U.S. dollar exchange rate.
+We believe the risk related to our financial instruments (exclusive of intercompany financing deemed a long-term investment) denominated in Australian dollars should not be material to our financial condition.
+A hypothetical increase or decrease of 25% in the Australian dollar to U.S. dollar exchange rate would increase or decrease the fair value of our Australian dollar denominated financial instruments by approximately \$9 million.